JMD1986/model_skeleton_project/README.md

 #This project is an exercise in using existing frameworks and using ActiveRecord.

-##The first part of the project involved establishing models so thatwe could use ActiveRecord to go over a dataset we had used previously.
-The next part of the project was determing which ActiveRecord queries to use to solve a set of problems.
+##The first part of the project involved establishing models so that we could use ActiveRecord to go over
+##a dataset we had used previously.
+##The next part of the project was determing which ActiveRecord queries to use to solve a set of problems.

-Once we got out layout working we could run our console file and ask it questions.
+Once we got out layout working we could run our console.rb file and ask it questions.

 The following are questions and how I answered them in Ruby.

-####How many users are there?
+####1) How many users are there?

 `
  User.last.id